Phar Hmee is remembered for being the first Burmese woman to become a barrister in 1925.

 Later, she married U Myint Thein, who had also read law at university, and was called to the Bar by Lincoln’s Inn in 1925.
 On their return to Burma, Phar Hmee became the first woman to practise before the Courts in Burma, and U Myint Thein became Burmese ambassador to Nanking, Beijing and the United Nations, before becoming Chief Justice of Burma between 1957 – 62.

 When the military regime seized power in 1962, they refused to cooperate, and U Myint Thein was imprisoned.
-Sadly, Phwar Mee passed away in 1962 while he was in prison, aged just 60.
+Sadly, Phar Hmee passed away in 1962 aged just 60, whilst her husband was still imprisoned.

 Written by Annabel Twose, Project Coordinator of First 100 Years